kyle-tightest/nameko-rpc/Research.md

   - Read up on AMPQ and got a gist of the main terminology: Broker, Message, Consumer and Producer (sometimes called Publisher).
   - Ran RabbitMQ in Docker.
 - Implemented the Square Odd Integers service as a Nameko Hello World example for an initial working prototype.

+2. Dockerise Square Odd Integers

+- Searched for a Docker base image for a Nameko service.
+  - Only thing I could find by Nameko was an [examples repo](https://github.com/nameko/nameko-examples).
+  - The docs explain the examples but not really what the Docker base is made of for these examples.
+This is more clear when looking at the individual Dockerfiles which follow a similar structure.
+  - The examples make use of [multistage Docker builds](https://docs.docker.com/develop/develop-images/multistage-build/), which allows for using one image only for building and another only for deploying.
+This can save on space when your deployment image does not have all the build tools needed for building.
+It is also more secure, only using what is needed for deployment.
+  - However, the structure didn't make enough sense to me for this project.
+The base image used `nameko-example-base` was also not publically available so I could not be sure what I was running.
+  - I decided to go with a `python:3.8-slim` base image and install `pip` to get all the packages required.
+  - I converted the Pipfile to `requirements.txt` (in the Docker build) in order to just use `pip` and not need `pipenv` in the docker container as well.
+- Thought about how to run the Docker container/s.
+  - I decided to use [Docker Compose](https://docs.docker.com/compose/install/) for running containers.
+    - The current nameko service (and possibly others in future) depends on a running Rabbit MQ.
+Docker Compose easily resolves dependent services.
+    - I want to run the docker container with a convenient name that makes it easier to work with.
+This can be set in the docker-compose file.
+    - The services will run in their own Docker network (default docker-compose [network mode](https://docs.docker.com/compose/networking/#configure-the-default-network)).
+This will make sure that it doesn't interfere with anything else running on the user's PC.
+  - I had to create a `conf.yml` file in order to tell the Nameko service how to talk to RabbitMQ (using the docker service name as a hostname).
+- Now the user only needs `Docker` and `Docker Compose` to run the service.
+- Added a convenient `make` command to test a client connection.